-- 1. Management will initiate a comprehensive assessment of employee and patient safety in conjunction with CEO Risk Management.
-Upon completion of this assessment, management shall meet with the union pursuant to County Code Section 5.04.090(A). - 2.
-The County shall develop and implement a policy addressing communicable disease notification, protection and treatment for employees who are assigned to work in health facilities.
+- Management will initiate a comprehensive assessment of employee and patient safety in conjunction with CEO Risk Management.
+Upon completion of this assessment, management shall meet with the union pursuant to County Code Section 5.04.090(A). - The County shall develop and implement a policy addressing communicable disease notification, protection and treatment for employees who are assigned to work in health facilities.
 Related training shall be provided to the employees. - 3.
-The County shall make safety alarm devices available to employees working in psychiatric inpatient, outpatient and emergency departments in County facilities.
+The County shall make safety alarm devices available to employees working in psychiatric inpatient, outpatient, and emergency departments in County facilities.
 The budget for the safety alarm devices shall not exceed twenty thousand dollars (\$20,000).
-The budget will be used to purchase and maintain safety alarm devices, and replace broken or damaged alarm through the term of this MOU.
+The budget will be used to purchase and maintain safety alarm devices and replace broken or damaged alarm through the term of this MOU.
 In consultation with the Union, the County shall develop a plan for distribution and replacement of the safety alarm devices. - 4.
-A Code Gold Team (or Behavioral Response Team) is defined as where a multi-person intervention is needed.
-Under no circumstances will Code Gold Teams replace existing security measures in place in county facilities.
+A Code Gold Team (or Behavioral Response Team) is defined as Department of Health Services or Department of Public Health responders to violent or extreme patients that warrant intervention.
+Code Gold Teams would be established to aid, when necessary, County security in situations where a multi-person intervention is needed.
+Under no circumstances will

+Code Gold Teams replace existing security measures in place in county facilities.